wprichar/DevOPs-tooling/README.md

 7. In the **Value** field of the **SLACK_WEBHOOK_PATH**, enter your webhook URL.
 8. Click **SAVE**.

-## Set up Blazemeter integration
+## Set up BlazeMeter integration

-The pipeline uses Blazemeter for performance testing.
-After signing up for a free trial with Blazemeter, you'll get the API token and add it to your pipeline.
+The pipeline uses BlazeMeter for performance testing.
+After signing up for a free trial with BlazeMeter, you'll get the API token and add it to your pipeline.

  1. Navigate to https://www.blazemeter.com and select **START TESTING NOW**.
  2. Click the profile icon at the top right and select **API Key**.
  3. Copy the contents in the **Your Current Key** field.
  4. Return to your project's pipeline in DevOps Services.
- 5. In the **Performance test with Blazemeter** tile, click the gear icon to access configuration settings.
+ 5. In the **Performance test with BlazeMeter** tile, click the gear icon to access configuration settings.
  6. Select the **ENVIRONMENT PROPERTIES** tab.
- 7. In the **token** field, enter your Blazemeter API key.
+ 7. In the **token** field, enter your BlazeMeter API key.
  8. Click **SAVE**.

-Your pipeline is now set up to use Taurus with Blazemeter to do performance testing.
+Your pipeline is now set up to use Taurus with BlazeMeter to do performance testing.

 ## Set up Google Analytics